 Skip to main content

 Product decisions are hard because the data is scattered across user feedback, competitor moves, market trends, and team intuition.
-Solve pulls these tasks together into structured analysis for prioritization, validation, and roadmap planning.
+Solve pulls these together into structured analysis for prioritization, validation, and roadmap planning.
 Share your backlog and constraints, then ask Solve to rank options using a framework.
-You can also attach internal documents like user research summaries or feature specs to ground the analysis.
+You can also attach internal documents like user research summaries or feature specs to give Solve additional context.

 What Solve can do for product direction